cmisra/Sangeet/README.md

 ## Music-sheet Visualization

 ## Query the Dataset using XQuery
+There are four queries written in XQuery inside <code>XQuery Files</code>.
+In order to run the queries an XML database needs to be created from the XML files.
+We have used BaseX for that.
+The queries can be written and run the BaseX editor itself.

 ## Machine Learning
 To use the dataset to build ML classifiers for raag classification problem, we have transformed the dataset into a csv file which contains the frequency distribution of the notes for each composition and the raag of the same.
 The csv file can be found inside <code>Machine Learning</code> directory.
 The name of the csv file is <code>Bhatkhande-Dataset.csv</code>.
 The csv file can also be generated using the XQuery file <code>freq-dist-notes-to-csv.xq</code> present inside <code>XQuery Files</code> directory.
 We have also included the Python code to upload the dataset and run ML algoritms on it as <code>.ipynb</code> file.